Brown2Fox/beamng-orbit-camera-for-assetocorsa/README.md

 The gamepad and mouse are implemented using *predefined control schemes* to reduce the number of possible moving parts.
 And also because, in any case, there is no convenient way to assign gamepad axes and mouse buttons.

-### Mouse Orbit Conflict

-There can currently be a conflict with Assetto Corsa/CSP's built-in orbit camera if that camera is also configured to rotate while holding the **right mouse button**.

 ## Mod Specifics

 ### Obs Integration